Last-minute do's and don't's for move-in day

 Snacks.
 Western provides several, conveniently located dining halls with delicious food, but sometimes youíll get hungry between dining hall hours.

 Plastic storage bins.
-Most rooms will provide closets, but if you want to organize your things, having small storage bins will help you keep your things neat and easy to find.
+Small storage bins will help you keep your things neat and easy to find.

 A small set of tools.
-Things might happen throughout your stay that require some sort of fixing.
 Some halls offer tool checkouts, but others donít.
 Having your own half-inch socket wrench to set up your bed instead of having to wait and check one out is nice, too.

 Proper tools for decorations.
 Itís generally not allowed to put holes in the walls, so use removable adhesive products or painterís tape to hang posters and pictures.
 Some rooms have closet doors made out of cork board, making it easy to be creative.